cullyn-inverba/cullyn-inverba/README.md

 </p>

 # Portland State University Class Resources
-Hello, and welcome.
-This repository is an attempt at increasing the effectivness of online learning, for myself and others.
-The main function of this repository will be a place to store and share notes I make, as well act as a means to hopefully encourage others to do the same.
+Hello and welcome.
+This repository is an attempt at increasing the effectiveness of online learning, for myself and others.
+The main function of this repository will be a place to store and share notes I make&mdash;hopefully doing so will encourage others to do the same!

 ## Discord Server Links
 [PHL: 331U - Philosophy of Education](https://discord.gg/FwJzW8WGAS)